BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 Text editors (either CLI or GUI) are very convenient when you want to quickly edit a small text file (if you just want to read the file, you can use `less` or `cat`), however, they are less useful when the files are very large.

 Consider the following questions.
-**These are primarily thought exercises!!!**
+**These are primarily thought exercises do not try to complete them!!!**
-Maybe try one, but notice how difficult it is, and how hard it is to work with this file in `nano`.
-**This is exactly what we're trying to teach you to avoid.
+**This is exactly what we're trying to teach you to avoid.**
-Do not waste time doing more than one of these** but please do contemplate how difficult the tasks may be.
+Please do contemplate how difficult the tasks may be.

 For `GRCh38.chr22.ensembl.biomart.txt`:

 1) What is the first line that contains "**DNAJB7**"?
-Give line number.
+Give the line number.
 <details><summary>Hint:</summary>
   You will need <kbd>Ctrl</kbd>+<kbd>W</kbd> (search), and <kbd>Ctrl</kbd>+<kbd>C</kbd> (view line number), unless you really enjoy counting and scrolling line by line.
 </details><br>